 Georgia Poodle Rescue is a legal entity formed under Georgia Poodle Club Incorporated and licensed in January 2009.
 We are a licensed and permitted Georgia non-profit corporation located in the new city of Milton, Georgia, formerly known as Alpharetta unincorporated.
 We are licensed by the state, by the city, by the Dept of Agriculture and receive inspections by the state and county.

 We were created to rescue, rehabilitate, and provide sanctuary for unwanted poodles, poodle mixes, and other animals as resources allow.
 Once these poodles have been properly rehabilitated and trained, our goal is to adopt them into appropriate, loving, and responsible “forever” homes located in the state of Georgia.
 We vet, vaccinate, spay/neuter all animals within two weeks of them arriving as long as they are medically fit to undergo the surgery.
 Our policy requires us to conduct meet and greets with the dogs and their potential new owners at their home.
-We do not adopt out of state at this point in time unless you are willing to abide by our out-of-state policy as stated below.
+We do not adopt out of state.
 Also, we do not adopt to families with children under the age of 10 for the safety of the children and for the safety of the dogs.

 We do the work for you!
 We are looking for a certain lifestyle for the dogs we adopt out.
-We want our adopted dogs to be adopted into their forever homes on the first adoption and not be bounced around from home to home, as they are already coming from at least three to four different places by the time they are adopted from you (the home they came from, an animal control or other facility, our shelter and your home.).
+We want our adopted dogs to be adopted into their forever homes on the first adoption and not be bounced around from home to home, as they are already coming from at least three to four different places by the time they come to us (the home they came from, another home, an animal control or other facility, our shelter and your home.).
 We do everything we possibly can to help ensure our dogs receive a good chance of being adopted into their “forever” homes.
 We are the first rescue organization that we know of that commits to providing ALL of the following to dogs adopted from us: training in a home environment in basic obedience, socialization, housetraining and acclimation to a home environment, how to walk on a leash, pack leadership protocols (with instructions to the lucky new owners), up-to-date vaccinations, spaying/neutering, and microchipping.
-Adoption donations/can range up to $500 per dog, with an occasional dog outside this price range, which allows our organization to continue feeding, housing, training and providing medical and nutritional care for the poodles, especially for those poodles that will most likely be with us for the rest of their lives due to their age or other issues.
-The adoption donation/fee also includes a free one-year membership in Georgia Poodle Club Incorporated and lifetime discounted dog boarding at the exclusive Blue Willow Farm as space allows.
+Adoption amounts can range up to $500 per dog, with an occasional dog outside this price range, which allows our organization to be able to pay our very high expenses, continue feeding, housing, training and providing medical and nutritional care for the poodles, especially for those poodles that will most likely be with us for the rest of their lives due to their age or other issues.
+The adoption amount also includes a free one-year membership in Georgia Poodle Club Incorporated and lifetime discounted dog boarding at the exclusive Blue Willow Farm as space allows.
 All dogs are in a home environment and are allowed to run and play outside in the sunshine and on real grass several times per day and evening.

 If you are unable to adopt from us at this point in time, we greatly accept all donations, no matter how small or large, to help our organization continue helping the poodles.

-We limit the number of dogs at our shelter at this point in time until we can raise funds to expand our space and so Blue Willow Farm will be able to have space once again to board dogs in which a percentage of the boarding fees are donated to Georgia Poodle Rescue.
-Blue Willow Farm also gives discounted boarding to people who have adopted from Georgia Poodle Rescue.
-That said, we are always in need of good foster homes that meet our guidelines, monetary donations, donations of blankets, towels, paper towels, Odo-Ban (gallon size and full spray bottle available at Sams Club for $8.99), laundry detergent, kennels, toys, healthy treats, volunteers and much more. to help us out, especially at our events.
+Our shelter stays small with the number of dogs we take in.
+That said, we are always in need of good foster homes (short term, very short term, or long term) that meet our guidelines, and in need of monetary donations, donations of blankets, towels, paper towels, Odo-Ban (gallon size and full spray bottle available at Sams Club or Home Depot for under $10), laundry detergent, large and small kennels and runs, toys, healthy treats, volunteers, gift cards to WalMart (Food, Garbage Bags, Paper Towels, Laundry Detergent, Towels), Home Depot & Lowes (20x20x1 Air Filters, Construction Supplies For Ongoing Maintenance of the Kennel), Sam’s Club (OdoBan), Costco (Kirkland Grain Free Dog Food), gas cards (as we do a lot of driving), auto stores, and much more. to help us out, especially at our events.
 We are also in the process of forming various committees and are looking for people to help lead, manage, and volunteer on these committees.
 If you are interested or have any thoughts to help out, please contact us at georgiapoodlerescue@gmail.com.

 WHERE DO YOUR DONATIONS GO?